sizeofvoid/libopeninput/doc/user/switches.rst

 the device is disabled while the lid is logically closed.
 This is to avoid ghost touches that can be caused by interference with touchpads and the closed lid.
-The touchpad is automatically re-enabled whenever the lid is openend.
+The touchpad is automatically re-enabled whenever the lid is opened.

 This handling of lid switches is transparent to the user, no notifications are sent and the device appears as enabled at all times.

-On some devices, the device's lid state does not always reflect the physical state and the lid state may report as closed even when the lid is physically open. libinput employs some heuristics to detect user input (specificially typing) to re-enable the touchpad on those devices.
+On some devices, the device's lid state does not always reflect the physical state and the lid state may report as closed even when the lid is physically open. libinput employs some heuristics to detect user input (specifically typing) to re-enable the touchpad on those devices.
 Where input is detected, libinput updates the lid status of the kernel device so other consumers of the kernel events also get the accurate state.